arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 ### Communication Interfaces

 The latest Portenta Machine Control Library update has refined how communication interfaces are managed.
-Let's take a particular example: **the RS-485 interface**.
 The updated library version moves away from using public objects for communication protocols; this change leads to a more encapsulated and modular approach, enhancing the robustness and clarity of the communication code.

 #### Example of Communication Protocol Usage
 <br></br>

-Let's use **the RS-485 interface** as example to show the new Communication Protocol Usage:
+Let's use **the RS-485 interface** as example to show the new communication protocol usage.

 Old approach:

 ```arduino